Soylent-Corp/AWSLambdaPythonWebHook/README.md

   - `restrictions` to teams and users
   - ...

-Adding the variables will also require to change the `protJSON` JSON sent to the protection endpoint accordingly, making it to some extent a diligence, but a one tie only work unless the GitHub API changes and provides additional parameters.
+Adding the variables will also require to change the `protJSON` JSON sent to the protection endpoint accordingly, making it to some extent a diligence, but a one time only work unless the GitHub API changes and provides additional parameters.